 There are now 16 titles in the Iffley History Society series, covering many aspects of the history, social customs and buildings of our village.
-Some of these have been out of print for a number of years, but are now available again.
-The full series is described on the ‘Our Publications’ page, but here we will be looking back over the years to feature individual titles in more depth.
-Copies of all titles are normally available in the Iffley village community shop, or via the Society’s contact email: firstname.lastname@example.org.
+Some of these have been out of print for a number of years, but all are now available again.
+The full series is described on the ‘Publications’ tab, but here we will be looking back over the years to feature individual titles in more depth.
+Copies of all titles are normally available in the Iffley village community shop, or via the Society’s contact email firstname.lastname@example.org.

 This month’s title is again one of the very early ones: “Iffley Water Mill – a history” by John Perrott (1999).
 John was the founder chairman of Iffley History Society [known then as Iffley Local History Society].

 Iffley’s water mill is not quite as widely known as our famous church, but it probably dates from around the same time, the last decades of the 12th century.
 The Victoria County History records that Juliana de St Remy gave 18d rent for the mill to local hospitals, and it appears that either Juliana or her father Robert – the probable builder of the church in about 1170 – may have built the mill itself.
 There are several other references to the mill over the early centuries, changing ownership a number of times among notable families, until it was purchased by Lincoln College in 1445 – in which ownership it remained for nearly 500 years.
 John Perrott has drawn extensively on college archives to tell the story of the mill and its millers including inventories and valuation details, rental charges and repair estimates.